Brunni132/vdp16-samples/README.md

 	hiColor: boolean; // whether it's a 8-bit-per-pixel tile (or 4-bit)
 	designPalette: string; // design palette name (can be overriden)

 	// Adds x and y to the current address and sets w/h.
-Modifies and return this object. offsetted(x: number, y: number, w: number, h: number): VdpSprite;
+Modifies and return this instance of VdpSprite. offset(x: number, y: number, w: number, h: number): VdpSprite;
 	// Modifies this instance of VdpSprite (not the original) to target a given tile in a tileset. tile(no: number): VdpSprite;
 }